 Diet | Lizards, and small rodents |

-Let’s jump on to the sixth red, black, white snake, i.e., Eastern Milk Snake.
+Let’s jump on to the sixth red, black, and white snake, i.e., the Eastern Milk Snake.
 In the southern areas of its region, most Eastern Milk Snakes are found in red, black, and white patterns.

 These snakes are non-venomous and have smooth and shiny scales.
 Eastern Milk Snakes are commonly found in rural areas or open habitats like forest edges.
-They primarily feed on mice or other small rodents, birds, eggs etc. Eastern Milk Snakes are larger than venomous coral snakes.

 7) Sonoran Shovel-Nosed Snake